ObsessiveBf/Task-Scheduler-Parser/README.md

 ---

 ### Steps to use
+1. Launch Command Prompt as Administrator
-1. CD to whatever path you'd like the results to save in.
+2. CD to whatever path you'd like the results to save in.
-2. Use the script below and wait a few seconds till it saves the results.
+3. Use the script below and wait a few seconds till it saves the results.
-3. Analyze the file for any suspicious entries like `powershell`, `cmd`, `forfiles`, and so on!
+4. Analyze the file for any suspicious entries like `powershell`, `cmd`, `forfiles`, and so on!

 ```powershell
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass && powershell Invoke-Expression (Invoke-RestMethod "https://github.com/ObsessiveBf/Task-Scheduler-Parser/blob/main/script.ps1")